Moses Grandy

 Moses Grandy (c.
 1786 – unknown) was an African-American author, abolitionist, and, for more than the first four decades of his life, an enslaved person.
-At eight years of age he became the property of his white playmate, James Grandy, and two years later he was hired out for work.
+At eight years of age, he became the property of his white playmate, James Grandy, and two years later, he was hired out for work.
 The monies Moses earned were collected and held until James Grandy turned 21.
 Moses helped build the Great Dismal Swamp Canal and learned how to navigate boats.
 It was that skill that led him to be made commander of several boats that traveled the canal and Pasquotank River, transporting merchandise from Elizabeth City, North Carolina, to Norfolk, Virginia.
 The position allowed him to be better fed, shod, and dressed.
-Able to keep a portion of his earnings, Moses arranged to buy his freedom twice and twice his owners kept the money and held him in slavery.
-An arrangement was made for an honorable man to buy him and Grandy earned the money to buy his freedom a third time, this time successfully.
+Able to keep a portion of his earnings, Moses arranged to buy his freedom twice, and twice, his enslavers kept the money and held him in slavery.
+An arrangement was made for an honorable man to buy him, and Grandy earned the money to buy his freedom a third time, this time successfully.

-In the course of his life he had witnessed beatings and sales of family members, including his first bride only eight months after their marriage.
-Once he obtained his freedom, he worked to make the money to free his wife and children.
+In the course of his life, he had witnessed beatings and sales of family members, including his first bride, only eight months after their marriage.
+Once he obtained his freedom, he worked to make money to free his wife and children.
 He was able to secure the release of his wife and 15-year-old son.
-He dictated a narrative of his life, Narrative of the Life of Moses Grandy, Late a Slave in the United States of America, with the intention of buying the freedom of additional family members.
+He dictated a narrative of his life, Narrative of the Life of Moses Grandy, Late a Slave in the United States of America, to buy the freedom of additional family members.

 His slave narrative and others, read in the United States and overseas, helped to bring awareness of slavery and fuel the abolitionist movement.

 Early life

 In the late 1700s, Moses Grandy was born in Camden County, North Carolina, into slavery.
 He was owned by Billy Grandy and raised with his children.
-When he was about eight years old, Moses was inherited by James Grandy, his playmate of the same age, who was his deceased master's son.
+When he was about eight years old, Moses was inherited by James Grandy, his playmate of the same age, who was his deceased enslaver's son.

 His family was separated when his siblings and father were sold.
-His mother hid some of her children at times to prevent them from being sold.
+His mother sometimes hid some of her children to prevent them from being sold.
 Among the people that Grandy witnessed being beaten were his mother, a pregnant woman, and a 12-year-old boy, who was beaten until he died.
 He was subject to beatings, and not having enough to eat, he was also half-starved.